<< Short intro to LoC for SEO >>

 Liquidations

-It is up to the Arbiter how they want to process liquidations and which of the Borrower’s assets they sell off and in which order to repay Lenders’ debts.
-The comments below are a best approximation of what an Arbiter would do.
-You should vet Arbiters’ processes, past performance, and reputation before deploying a Line with them because they unfortunately are a trusted counterparty and is an immutable variable.
+The Arbiter decides how they want to process liquidations and which of the Borrower’s assets they sell off and in which order to repay Lenders’ debts.
 The liquidation process ends when Arbiter has repaid enough debt to make Line healthy again.
 In the event Borrower is completely past their repayment deadline, the Arbiter will attempt to repay all outstanding debt with Borrower’s remaining collateral.

 If revenue collateral